 Keen art participant John says “When I see my work hanging on the wall I feel happy.
 It makes me feel proud to see my work.”

-Carinya’s participants are fortunate to be invited to exhibit their work at galleries throughout the Northern Suburbs of Melbourne.
+Carinya’s participants are fortunate to be invited to exhibit their work at galleries throughout the Northern Suburbs of Melbourne which often result in prizes and the sale of their work.